KidPudel/Iggy-s-Vault/terminal/neovim/vim command-line mode.md

 - `:Ex`: open [[vim netrw mode]]
 - `:lua` to execute lua code
 - `:messages`: to see the log of messages
+- `:hi`: highlights
+- `:cdo`: execute command in all files in quick list or location list

 # macros
 > macro is the list of keypresses, that you could store in a buffer and repeat it